GrantBossa/Project-Building-Excel-to-SQL-Program/project_files/README.md

   c.
 Create a single CSV formated file.

+# ----------------------------------------------
 A successfully executed program should leave behind one CSV file in the directory the program was executed in, with the name supplied in the arguments.
+If this file already exists, it will be overwritten.

+Note:
+Be advised that audit trail fields have been added to the output file in order to verify files processed.
+I used them to verify complete processing of the Excel files.
+These can be deleted or commented out based upon your need.

+# ----------------------------------------------
 Errors will be executed for the following:

   a.
+Not using the correct commandline format.

+  b.
 Not using a .csv extension for the output file.

-  b.
+  c.
 Using an directory to traverse that has no .xlsx files.

+  d.
+Failing to convert files, for any reason, before writing the output file.

+# ----------------------------------------------
-A mock-filesystem is provided in order to see how this program functions.
+mock-filesystem and empty-filesystem directories are provided in order to see how this program functions.

-To use this directory, in the command below substitute directory_to_traverse with mock-filesystem
+To use this directory, in the command above substitute dirOfExcelFiles with mock-filesystem

-The correct commandline usage is: excelToCsv.py output.csv directory_to_traverse/